This post may contain affiliate links. Read our disclosure here.

 For each course you will want to have a separate pot on hand for cheese, broth/oil and chocolate.
 That way you won’t have to waste time washing your fondue pot in between each course!

-There are two common ways to cook fondue cheese or chocolate at home, either with a fondue kit which uses a Sterno fuel cell or using a stove top double broiler.
+There are two common ways to cook fondue cheese or chocolate at home, either with a fondue kit (this one is electric) or using a stove top double broiler.
 You never want to heat up fondue cheese or chocolate in a pot directly on top of the stove.
 This usually results in burned and over cooked dipping sauce which can be extremely disappointing.

 For the main course, using broth or oil, you may use direct heat from the stove but be careful to keep it at a low simmer.
 You do not want to overcook your meat, making it tough and dry.